PROGRAMS & SERVICES

 Legal Support and Information

-Ontario has launched a new pilot program which offers free legal advice for survivors of sexual violence.
-Currently the program is available to survivors living in the City of Toronto, the City of Ottawa and the District of Thunder Bay.
+Ontario has launched a new pilot program which offers free legal advice for survivors of sexual violence through the Barbara Schlifer Clinic in Toronto.
+As of 2021, the program is expanded to cover all of Ontario.

 "Sexual assault" is ANY form of sexual contact with another person, without her/his voluntary consent (e.g., forced kissing, fondling, oral sex, and/or vaginal or anal intercourse).